-When the heads are 31 cylinders from the destination cylinder, the " ≥ 32 " decoding gate is disabled, permitting the Difference register to be decremented directly by the decoded output of the subtractor.
-When the heads are 3 cylinders from the destination cylinder, the " ≤ 3 " decoding gate is enabled to set the Difference register to a low-velocity binary output.
+When the heads are 31 (RK05/RK05-J) or 63 (RK05-F) cylinders from the destination cylinder, the \geq 32 or \geq 64 decoding gate is disabled, permitting the Difference register to be decremented directly by the decoded output of the subtractor.
+When the heads are 3 (RK05/RK05-J) or 7 (RK05-F) cylinders from the destination cylinder, the \leq 3 or \leq 7 decoding gate is enabled to set the Difference register to a low-velocity binary output.
 The Current Address register continues to increment until the heads are within one-half cylinder of the destination cylinder.
-At this point, the "not zero" decoding gate is disabled and the Forward flip-flop is reset, thereby removing FWD H and MOVE L.
+At this point, the "not zero" decoding gates is disabled and the Forward flip-flop is reset, thus removing FWD H and MOVE L.

-FWD H low places the servo logic in the detent mode (Paragraph 4.3.1.2), while MOVE L high triggers the 6-ms Positioner Settle Delay one-shot (M7700).
+FWD H low places the servo logic in the detent mode (Paragraph 4.3.1.2), while MOVE L high triggers the 6-ms Positioner Settle Delay one-shot (M7680/M7700).
 When this one-shot times out, the R/W/S Ready flip-flop sets to disable the Seek Incomplete counter, light the SEEK DONE/ON CYL indicator, and generate the BUS R/W/S READY/L interface signal.
 The drive is now ready to perform a read, write, or another seek operation.

-4.2.5.3 Reverse Seek - A reverse seek is similar to a forward seek (Paragraph 4.2.5.2); however, if the current and new addresses are not alike, the subtractor (M7702) addition operation always results in a carry condition.
+4.2.5.3 Reverse Seek - A reverse seek is similar to a forward seek (Paragraph 4.2.5.2); however, if the current and new addresses are not alike, the subtractor (M7681/M7702) addition operation always results in a carry condition.
 Because of this fact, the "not zero" decoding gate is not used during this operation.
 The carry output from the subtractor sets the Reverse flip-flop to allow the Current Address register to decrement.